 We expect to incur abandonment and reclamation costs as existing oil and gas properties are abandoned.
-In 2017, expenditures for abandonment and reclamation costs, including costs to reclaim and abandon ownership interests in oil and natural gas assets including well sites, gathering systems and processing facilities, were \$10 million.
+In 2018, expenditures for abandonment and reclamation costs, including costs to reclaim and abandon ownership interests in oil and natural gas assets including well sites, and gathering systems and processing facilities totaled \$13.5 million.
+See "Statement of Reserves Data and Other Oil and Natural Gas Information - Significant Factors or Uncertainties - Additional Information Concerning Abandonment and Reclamation Costs".

 We participate in both the Canadian federal and provincial regulated greenhouse gas emissions reporting programs and continue to quantify annual greenhouse gas emissions for internal reporting purposes.
-In recent years we have made great strides in reducing our production CO_2 intensity to minimize our impact on global climate change and to minimize exposure to potential future carbon taxation.
+In recent years we have made great strides in reducing our production CO2 intensity to minimize our impact on global climate change and to minimize exposure to potential future carbon taxation.